HaiweiWangUnimelb/SinglePixImagingTI-DLP2000EVM/TestCode/README.md

 ```

 Printing result:
-The result is printed as a list of numbers, image display on the BeagleBone was not implemented.
+The result is printed as a list of numbers.
+Image display on the BeagleBone was not implemented,
-To see the result displayed as a plot, first the printed list is copied onto a personal computer running Python with matplotlib and numpy.
+to see the result displayed as a plot, first the printed list is copied onto a personal computer running Python with matplotlib and numpy.
 The list is cast into an array, reshaped and plotted using the imshow function from pyplot.

 ```python